I'm a husband, father of five, and an ordained minister. I am passionate about seeing laypeople learn to study the word of God themselves.

-Throughout this tutorial you may see me refer to our chosen study method as "Phrasing."
-I will be using this term it its broader context rather than its strict grammatical usage, but it is important to understand the difference as this will mean identifying components right or wrong.
+Throughout this tutorial, you may see me refer to our chosen study method as "phrasing."
+I will be using this term in its broader context rather than its strict grammatical usage, but it is important to understand the difference as this will mean identifying components right or wrong.

 Jesus is King of the world

 The first part of the sentence is a clause.
 It contains the subject, 'Jesus' and the to be verb 'is.'
 The second part of the sentence contains no subject or a verb.
 It only tells us more about the clause and is called a prepositional phrase.
 We will learn more about the different types of phrases in an upcoming tutorial.
 Watch the below video to better understand the difference between clauses and phrases.

 There are two types of clauses: independent and dependent.
 Independent clauses can stand alone; that is, they form a complete sentence.
 Independent clauses must have another clause coupled with them in order to make sense.
 Consider the following example:

 God loved the world by sending His Son, Jesus.